Module: Page Builder

 Create supporting view models

-First, let’s set up the view model for the product page.
+First, let’s set up the view model for the service page.

-If you look at the Product content type in Xperience, you’ll notice that products have collections of Benefit and Product feature content items.
-Start by making view models for these content types, so we can use them in the product.
+If you look at the Service content type in Xperience, you’ll notice that Service items reference collections of Benefit and Service feature content items.
+Start by making view models for these content types, so we can work with them in views and .NET services later on.

-1. In the ~/Features/Products/Models folder, add a file called ProductFeatureViewModel.cs.
+1. In the ~/Features/FinancialServices/Models folder, add a file called ServiceFeatureViewModel.cs.

 2. Create properties corresponding to the content type’s fields.